 In the end, WHAT’S COOKING? suggests that Americans should freely and wholeheartedly welcome every minority culture in the world to their families and neighborhoods, including the homosexual sub-culture, even if that culture practices behavior that clearly violates the Word of God.
 Such an attitude actually makes a mockery of God’s Absolute Justice and Goodness.
 It dilutes the true cleansing power of God’s perfect Love, the Love which redeems us from sin and which can be seen most fully in the redemptive ministry of Jesus Christ, His apostles and His Church.
 As the Apostle Paul says in 1 Cor.
 13:6, such love does not delight in evil, but rejoices with the Truth.

+WHAT’S COOKING? is a low-budget independent feature that asks viewers, What is America?
+The story takes place during one Thanksgiving Day, where four families in Los Angeles have each gathered relatives and friends to celebrate God’s bounty.
+One of the families is Hispanic American, one is Vietnamese American, one is African American, and one is Jewish American.
+Family secrets are revealed during the story, including a fact about the Jewish family’s homosexual daughter.
+A final disturbance reveals an interesting hidden fact about all four families.
 There are definitely too many characters in WHAT’S COOKING, which leads to confusion during the first part of the movie.
 The filmmakers finally manage, however, to take control of their movie, which has many humorous bits.
 Although WHAT’S COOKING? has some moral, redemptive moments, these positive elements are undercut by the movie’s romantic, pro-homosexual worldview.
 This worldview favors a politically-correct view of America.
 Thus, WHAT’S COOKING seems to support a radical left-wing multiculturalism.
 Such an ideology tries to turn so-called “minority groups” into angry, self-righteous victims rather than functioning citizens of society who work together to achieve biblical goals set down for us by God Himself in His Word